Modflower/data-driven-composter/README.md

 Requirements:

-- Minecraft 1.18.2
+- Minecraft 1.18.2+
 - [Data Driven Composter](https://github.com/Modflower/data-driven-composter/releases)
 - One of either mod loader:
     - [Quilt](https://quiltmc.org/install)
     - [Fabric](https://fabricmc.net/use)

-Install Minecraft 1.18.2, DDC and your mod loader of choice, then customise the config at `config/ddc.json`.
+Install Minecraft 1.18.2 or 1.19, DDC and your mod loader of choice, then customise the config at `config/ddc.json`.
 No client mod is required, but you may install to use it in single player or with LAN.

 ## Config - `ddc.json`

 *Example configuration*

+Note, by default, the entire registry *will* be present.

 ```json5
 {